John Claypole: Civil War and Protectorate

 Claypole was appointed by his father-in-law one of the lords of his bed-chamber, clerk of the hanaper, and ranger of Whittlewood Forest in Northamptonshire, where he built Wakefield Lodge, a magnificent house near Potterspury.
 (It came into the possession the Dukes of Grafton, the first duke having had a grant of the forest in 1685, with the title of hereditary ranger.)
 To raise him still further above the rank of a private gentleman, Cromwell granted Claypole a baronet on 16 July 1657, and arranged to have him knighted at Whitehall the same day.
 Later that year Claypole was made one of the Protectors lords, and given a seat in the Protector's Upper House.

-Oliver Cromwell directed Claypole to receive the Dutch ambassadors upon their return to London, in March, 1654; and he used Claypole as his to go-between when asking for advise from William Lilly the astrologer.
+Oliver Cromwell directed Claypole to receive the Dutch ambassadors upon their return to London, in March 1654; and he used Claypole as his to go-between when asking for advice from William Lilly the astrologer.
 During the short reign of his brother-in-law Richard Cromwell, Claypole retained all his places at court, and carried the sword of state when Richard opened his Parliament.

 In his religious sentiments Claypole was a Presbyterian, and in that communion died; however, he was not puritanical in his demeanour.
 Mrs. Hutchinson terms him "a debauched ungodly cavalier", and in the Second Narrative of the late Parliament he is described as one "whose qualifications not answering to those honest principles formerly so pretended of putting none but godly men into places of trust, was for a long time kept out".
 Samuel Pepys mentions a famous running footman who had been in Claypole's service, and Clapole also asked Colonel Verney for a dog of superior fighting capacity.
 Claypole had a taste for mathematics, and probably for architecture, and was the intimate friend of Christopher Wren.